samvera/hyrax/README.md

 # Sufia

 ## Notice - This document is written for the not yet released alpha version of Sufia 7.
-If you are using sufia, you'll want to check out the [6.0-stable](https://github.com/projecthydra/sufia/tree/6.0-stable) branch and it's [README.md](https://github.com/projecthydra/sufia/blob/6.0-stable/README.md) in particular.
+If you are using sufia, you'll want to check out the [6.x stable branch](https://github.com/projecthydra/sufia/tree/6.x-stable) and its [README.md](https://github.com/projecthydra/sufia/blob/6.x-stable/README.md) in particular.

 Since Sufia 7 is unreleased, not all the documentation has been updated to account for the new code structure.
 However, you should be able to get a development instance up and running with the following list of steps: